-In our passage for study, Paul concludes the defence of his ministry and in so doing, gives us a further insight into the gospel.
-It is clear that some of the believers in Corinth see little truth in his teachings.
+In our passage for study, Paul continues the defense of his ministry and in so doing, gives us a further insight into the gospel.
+It is clear that some associated with the Corinthian church see little truth in his teachings.
 As far as they are concerned, his gospel, "in which Christ's glory shines", is ineffective.
 To this charge Paul defends himself.

-v1 "Because the gospel is the good news of the glory of God", which message God kindly gave Paul the honour to proclaim to the Gentiles, he could not, nor would not, fail in his duty to proclaim the whole message, undiluted and undefiled.
+v1 "Because the gospel is the good news of the glory of God", which message God kindly gave Paul the honor to proclaim to the Gentiles, Paul could not, nor would not, fail in his duty to proclaim the whole message, undiluted and undefiled.

 v2 "We use no hocus-pocus, no clever tricks, no dishonest manipulation of the Word of God.
 We speak the plain truth", Phillips.
 When it comes to communicating the gospel, Paul is into telling it the way it is; no sugar coating, no managed release of information to win converts, no diluting the message.
 Any person, sensitive to the will of God, not only recognizes gospel truth, but the worth of the preacher.

 v5.
-Never far from Paul's mind is his need to defend his ministry.
-Paul's preaching has focused on Jesus Christ, not himself.
-Paul says of himself that he is but a "servant" of Christ, one chosen to reveal God's divine message to broken humanity.
+Paul can honestly declare that his preaching focuses on Jesus Christ, not himself.
+Paul says of himself that he is but their servant on account of his relationship with Christ, chosen to reveal God's divine message to broken humanity.
 He is but the messenger, not the message.
-The message concerns Jesus, Jesus the messiah "as Lord"; the risen messiah who is now ruler of heaven and earth.
+The message concerns Jesus, Jesus the messiah "as Lord", the risen messiah who is now ruler of heaven and earth.

 v6.
-Paul certainly doesn't preach his own message because just as God commanded light to shine at the creation, so he has commanded the light of his knowledge to shine on Paul and the other apostles.
+God commanded light to shine at the creation and he has commanded the light of his knowledge to shine on Paul and the other apostles.
 Paul claims that God has infused him with divine truth.
 As for the content of this truth, it is the divine revelation of God's glory evident in the person of Jesus Christ, a glory particularly evident in Christ's resurrection, ascension and present reign.

-In this defence of his ministry, Paul tells us something of the content of the gospel and of its operation.
+In his defense of his ministry, Paul tells us something of the content of the gospel and of its operation.

-In the operation department, Paul says something about the way people respond to the gospel and the actual business of communicating it: First, when it comes to responding to the gospel, there are those who will simply not hear it.
-Paul makes the point that the powers of darkness deaden the understanding of unbelievers.
-The truth is this, unless we actively seek the living God the chances are the gospel will be a foolish message to us; we will simply not hear it.
+In the operation department, Paul says something about the way people respond to the gospel and the actual business of communicating it: First, when it comes to responding to the gospel, there are those who just do not get it.
+Paul explains that the powers of darkness deaden the understanding of unbelievers.
+The truth is this, unless we actively seek the living God then the gospel will sound like foolishness to us; a children's story about mythical creatures.

 Second, when it comes to communicating the gospel message, Paul makes two point, one negative and one positive:

 On the negative side, Paul's words are beautifully paraphrased by J.B.
-Phillips, "we use no hocus-pocus, no clever tricks, not dishonest manipulation of the Word of God."
-How easy it is to add to the gospel, to either make it exclusive, or inclusive.
-Somehow the cross, by itself, is just not enough.
-All it needs is a few more levers to make it work better.
-We cut people out by narrowing down the entrance requirements and increasing the pain of the journey.
-What happened to "my burden is light"?
-We add denominational extras to exclude the other mob.
-We try to make it work better; we down-sell it with a "health, wealth and happiness" line and use market research and techniques to determine the optimum target audience.
+Phillips, "we use no hocus-pocus, no clever tricks, no dishonest manipulation of the Word of God."
+How easy it is to add to the gospel to make it work better - down-sell it with a "health, wealth and happiness" line, or use market research techniques to determine the optimum target audience.
 Oh dear!

-For all of us who, in some way, have the privilege of sharing in the communication of the gospel, we do well to remember that we are, as Paul put it, "servants for Jesus' sake."
+For all of us who, in some way, have the privilege of sharing in the communication of the gospel, we do well to remember that we are, as Paul put it, "servants on account of Jesus."
 We have the privilege of being specially set apart by God to communicate his message of grace.
 Because of this, the last thing we need to do is fiddle with the message.

 1. Identify the elements of the gospel message found in this passage.